Zeke-OS/zeke/README.md

 ===========

 Zero Kernel is a very simple kernel implementation targeted for ARM Corex-M microcontrollers.
-Reason to start this project was that most of currently available RTOSes for M0 feels too bloat and another major reason was that I found ARMv6-M architecture to be quite challenging.
+Reasons to start this project was that most of currently available RTOSes for M0 feels too bloat and and secondary reason was that I found ARMv6-M architecture to be quite challenging platform for any kind of OS/kernel development eg. when compared to ARMv7-M architecture used in M4 core.

 One of the goals in the future is to make Zero Kernel CMSIS-RTOS compliant.
 At the moment CMSIS-RTOS we are not even near of compliance.
 Another nice